-Atelier Toupe Honed Porcelain Tiles 18x36
+Atelier Toupe Honed Porcelain Tile 18x36

 - Quantities available is subject to material in transfer, transit and prior sale.
 Please call your branch to confirm availability.

-Renovating your home is easier than ever with Atelier Toupe Honed Porcelain Tiles.
+Renovating your home is easier than ever with Atelier Toupe Honed Porcelain Tile.
 From bathrooms to kitchens, you can make any location look perfect.
 Porcelain tile is a type of clay product that can be used for many purposes.
 You'll find it in kitchens, bathrooms, and hotels throughout the world.
 Porcelain tiles are impervious to everyday residential use such as kitchen floors or bathroom walls which makes them perfect for wet areas like showers!
 Porcelain is a type of material that, unlike ordinary ceramics, has much more durability for everyday floor and wall tiles.
 For this product to be classified as Porcelain it needs less than 1% water absorption rate and some other technical specifications as specified by the Tile Council of America.
 The honed finish is less reflective, making the space feel like its own.
 The Brown Porcelain is an elegant choice for any space.
 It will accentuate the beauty of your tiles while adding character to your design scheme..

 For a modern and stylish look, there are many options from floor to wall tiles with matching mosaics that give your home the perfect finishing touch.
 The size of this product 18x36x5/16.
 You can use the site search to find a different size of this product - we've got it all!